rfabbri/vxl-1/doc/3d-curve-drawing.md

 - 3D Curve Sketch dataset recovered by Hongyi:
     - https://drive.google.com/drive/folders/0ByTILAQRKQoLMHpmRTBWWlhpTTQ
     - seems to be part of what was used for the 3D curve drawing paper

+## Presentation on reviving the code
+doc/3d-code-efforts.key
+This is updated to: https://docs.google.com/presentation/d/1v6S7F-9oL92CpOHQlcLdq8eL13A_PrQiXaCyId27LVs